renathossain/vscode-markdown-runner/README.md

 ## Features

-- CodeLens buttons on top of each code block offer options to run or copy the code.
+- CodeLens buttons on top of each Code Block (delimited by ```) offer options to run or copy the code.
 Temporary files are created for execution and are cleaned up afterward.
-- Ctrl + Left Click on any Code Snippet to run it in the terminal.
+- Ctrl + Left Click on any Code Snippet (delimited by single `) to run it in the terminal.
 - Supports a wide range of languages, including C, Rust, C++, Java, TypeScript, PHP, Perl, R, Dart, Groovy, Go, Haskell, Julia, Lua, Ruby, JavaScript, Python, Bash.
 Additional non-compiled languages can be added via extension settings.
+- **New**: Now supports running code on the markdown file itself, where output is captured on the markdown file itself.

 ## Requirements